Cordero080/Cordero080/README.md

 Hello, I am Pablo Cordero

-**Full Stack Software Engineer & Creative Technologist** focused on building high-performance web applications where technical precision meets experimental design.
+**Full Stack Software Engineer & Creative Technologist** building at the intersection of experimental design and AI systems engineering.

-I architect interactive 3D interfaces, AI-driven cognitive systems, and robust full-stack applications using React, Django, and Three.js.
-I specialize in translating complex requirements into systematic UI architectures, supported by a disciplined, high-velocity workflow and over 3,000 GitHub contributions.
+I architect interactive 3D interfaces, AI-driven cognitive engines, and full-stack applications where aesthetics and engineering are inseparable.
+My work spans React, Django, Three.js, and OpenAI integrations — from Pneuma, a philosophical AI personality engine with 46 dialectical archetypes that generates emergent insight through ideological collision, to La Dolce Vita, a multilingual AI concierge that routes guest intent through keyword matching, live iCal availability, and GPT-4o-mini — intelligently, without burning tokens on questions that don't need them.
+I don't just consume AI.
+I design the systems around it.

+Most recently I led UI architecture on NUMENEON — a neopunk social platform with a signature River Timeline that reimagines how feeds handle information congestion.
+3,000+ GitHub contributions.
+Disciplined, high-velocity workflow.
-Complexity should serve the user—not the other way around.
-I build systems that feel crafted, intuitive, and easy to reason about.
+Complexity should serve the user — not the other way around.

 ---